calamares/calamares/src/modules/README.md

 To add a Python or process jobmodule, put it in a subdirectory and make sure it has a `module.desc`.
 It will be picked up automatically by our CMake magic.
+For all kinds of Python jobs, the key *script* must be set to the name of the main python file for the job.
+This is almost universally "main.py".

 `CMakeLists.txt` is *not* used for Python and process jobmodules.